BBTastro/cc-beatBoxLab/docs/features/rewards-system.md

 ## Overview

 The Rewards System enables users to create, manage, and track achievement-based incentives throughout their challenge journey.
-Users can set up meaningful rewards tied to their progress, create proof of achievement, and maintain motivation through structured positive reinforcement.
+Users can set up meaningful rewards tied to their progress, create proof of achievement documentation, and maintain motivation through structured positive reinforcement with a three-tier status system.

 ## What are Rewards